Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

     "result": {
         "ledger_current_index": 14380381,
         "problems": [
-            "You should immediately set your default casinocoin flag", "You should clear the no casinocoin flag on your XAU line to c3vi7mWxru9rJCxETCyA1CHvzL96eZWx5z", "You should clear the no casinocoin flag on your USD line to cMwjYedjc7qqtKYVLiAccJSmCwih4LnE2q", ],
+            "You should immediately set your default stoxum flag", "You should clear the no stoxum flag on your XAU line to c3vi7mWxru9rJCxETCyA1CHvzL96eZWx5z", "You should clear the no stoxum flag on your USD line to cMwjYedjc7qqtKYVLiAccJSmCwih4LnE2q", ],
         "status": "success",
         "transactions": [